SuperOfficeDocs/superoffice-docs/docs/admin/user-preferences/index.md

 The user with `assoicate_id` 789 would get the value "quiet" because of the preference with ID 4.
 The user-specific preference has a higher priority than any of the others, so it is the one that applies.

 > [!NOTE]
 > You can define whatever section and key names you want.
 You do not need to register your section with SuperOffice.
+Just start using the section and key names directly.
+>
-Just start using the section and key names directly.<br>If there is no value defined, you won't find a user-preference value in the table.
+> If there is no value defined, you won't find a user-preference value in the table.
 Your code should take care to handle empty preferences sensibly.

 With no default defined, we get the empty string back.